forseti-security/forseti-security/_docs/quickstarts/scanner/descriptions.md

 - `load_bigquery_datasets_pipeline`

+## Blacklist scanner

+VM instances with external IP addresses communicate with the outside world and in case they were compromised or misbehaved, they could end up in various blacklists and is known to be malicious i.e. sending spam, hosting C&C etc.
+The blacklist scanner audits all your VM instances in your environment and determines if any VMs with external IP addresses are on a specific blacklist you've configured.

+For example of how to define scanner rules see the [blacklist_rules.yaml][bigquery_rules.yaml](https://github.com/GoogleCloudPlatform/forseti-security/blob/dev/rules/blacklist_rules.yaml) rule file.

+Blacklist scanner depends on the following Forseti Inventory pipelines:

+- `load_instances_pipeline

 ## Bucket ACL scanner

 GCS buckets have ACLs that can grant public access to your GCS bucket and